bigscience-workshop/bigscience/jz/envs/README.md

 # handy shortcuts
 alias myjobs="squeue -u `whoami`"
 ```

+note: wrt `newgrp six` - if you want to use it elsewhere and not `~/.bashrc` you may use this `newgrp - six` syntax instead, but don't use it in `~/.bashrc` or it will break many things.

 Also since most of our work is at `$six_ALL_CCFRWORK` you may want to add symlinks:
 ```